cosmos/iavl/docs/architecture/adr-001-node-key-refactoring.md

 	```
 	`10101` : (right, left, right, left, right) -> [0x15]
 	```
-- Store only the child node key for the below version in node body writes.
-Because it is possible to get the child path for the same version.
+- Store the child node key in the node body only when the child node is from an earlier version.
+For the same version, it is possible to guess the child node key and thus it doesn't need to be explicitly stored.
 	```go
 	func (node *Node) getLeftNode() (*Node, error) {
 		if node.leftNode != nil {